ileniacarboni/ileniacarboni.github.io/_pages/about.md

   - /about.html
 ---

-Postgraduate AI Research Fellow at the University of Bologna, working on embedding Neural Radiance Fields on nano-UAVs for onboard scene reconstruction and navigation.
+Postgraduate AI Research Fellow at the University of Bologna, working on embedding Neural Radiance Fields on swarms of nano-UAVs for onboard scene reconstruction and navigation.

 Graduated with honors in 2025 from the Master's Degree in Artificial Intelligence from the same institution, with a Research Thesis in collaboration with the Nanorobotics Research Group (Dalle Molle Institute for Artificial Intelligence, Lugano, Switzerland).